-The symptoms of bowel cancer can be subtle and don't necessarily make you feel ill.
+The symptoms of bowel cancer can be subtle and do not necessarily make you feel ill.
 However, it's worth trying simple treatments for a short time to see if they get better.

-More than 90% of people with bowel cancer have one of the following combinations of symptoms:
+More than 90% of people with bowel cancer have 1 of the following combinations of symptoms:

-- a persistent change in bowel habit – going more often, with looser stools and sometimes tummy (abdominal) pain
+- a persistent change in bowel habit – pooing more often, with looser, runnier poos and sometimes tummy (abdominal) pain

-- blood in the stools without other piles (haemorrhoids) symptoms – this makes it unlikely the cause is haemorrhoids
+- blood in the poo without other symptoms of piles (haemorrhoids) – this makes it unlikely the cause is haemorrhoids

 - abdominal pain, discomfort or bloating always brought on by eating – sometimes resulting in a reduction in the amount of food eaten and weight loss